Demon name meaning

-He is credited as being in the heavenly hierarchies as well as being among the fallen angels.
-In the Chronicles of Jerahmeel Samael is described as being “chief of the Satans.”
-Even though this work depicted him as being one of the most wickest angels, he is nevertheless said to be an angel in the service of the Lord.
+He is in the heavenly hierarchies as well as among the fallen angels.
+In the Chronicles of Jerahmeel Samael is the”chief of the Satans”.
+Even though this work depicted him as being one of the most wickest angels, he is an angel in the service of the Lord.

 This gives Samael and Lilith a commonality: both are renegades of God.
-A. E. Waite in his work The Holy Kabbalah defines Samael as the “severity of God” and also equates him with Satan and the Serpent.
-Satan and the Serpent are synonymous with the Devil, practically generally agreed to.
+A. E. Waite in his work The Holy Kabbalah defines Samael as the “severity of God”.
+He also equates him with Satan and the Serpent.
+Satan and the Serpent are synonymous with the Devil.
 God cast out the Devil for his pride by not honoring man.
-Lilith was cast out for about the same reason, as wife of Adam she demanded equality.
+Lilith was cast out for about the same reason.

-Samael (Hebrew SMAL, “The Liars”) in Kabbalistic tradition are the Qlippoth or demonic powers associated with Hod, the eighth Sephirah of the Tree of Life.
+Samael (Hebrew SMAL, “The Liars”) in Kabbalistic tradition are the Qlippoth.
+Demonic powers associated with Hod, the eighth Sephirah of the Tree of Life.
 In their traditional appearance is that of dull-coloreddogs with demon-like heads.
 The cortex is Theuniel, Kingdom of Shells, under the archdemon Adramelek.

-Samael, The Desolation of God or the Left Hand, is the very opposite of Hod, the absolute will of God, in that the Qlippoth represents the complete desolation of a fallen or failed creation.
-The outer form Theuniel is also referred to as the Filthy Wailing Ones of God.
-Adramelek, name means is considered a powerful king or demon.
+Samael, The Desolation of God or the Left Hand, is the very opposite of Hod.
+The absolute will of God, in that the Qlippoth represents the complete desolation of a fallen or failed creation.
+The outer form Theuniel is also the Filthy Wailing Ones of God.
+Adramelek, name means a powerful king or demon.
 Some say he is more ambitious than Satan.
-Adramelek was synonymous to the Hebrew god Moloch (see Molech) to whom human sacrifices were made.
+Adrammelech was synonymous to the Hebrew god Moloch (see Molech) to whom human sacrifices were made.
 A.G.H.

 Biedermnn, Hans.
 Dictionary of Symbolism: Cultural Icons & the Meanings Behind Them.Transl. by James Greer, John Michael.
 The New Encyclopedia of the Occult.
 St. Paul, MN, Llewellyn Worldwide. p.
 416